I don’t like TIME’s list of 10 Things You Should Do Every Day to Improve Your Life for Real.

 Always give everyone the benefit of the doubt.

-On an almost everyday basis, I encounter people who make enormous assumptions about the actions and motivations of others.
-More often than not, these people assume the worst of people, and this often leads to confrontation, behind-the-back conversation, embarrassment and a persistent, pervasive level of distrust and deceit.
+Almost every day, I encounter people who make enormous assumptions about others’ actions and motivations.
+More often than not, these people assume the worst of others, which often leads to confrontation, behind-the-back conversations, embarrassment, and a persistent, pervasive level of distrust and deceit.

 I try to remember that everyone is the hero of their story, and in most cases, people make decisions that they believe are right and just.
 Rather than assuming the worst, I give people the benefit of the doubt and try to assume the best.
 I try to understand how and why a person might rationalize their decision in the context of doing the right or fair thing.